sfraser-dev/web-python-flask-hello/readme.txt

     def hello_world():
         return "Hello, world!"

-(7) Now we can run flask
+(8) Now we can run flask
     flask run

-(8) MongoDB / Cloud Atlas / pymongo
+(9) MongoDB / Cloud Atlas / pymongo
+    pip install pymongo[srv] # in pyenv 3.9.0
-    See Mongo Cloud Atlas notes below
+    See Mongo Cloud Atlas setup notes below
     VPN: need to add vpn address to Network Access in Cloud Atlas or will get pymongo connection timeout errors

 ####################
 Content that is static doesn't have to be generated, modified or processed.